viorble/Lecture-Database/ch06_normalization_of_database_tables.md

 # Normalization and Database Design
 - Normalization should be part of the design process
 - Proposed entities must meet the required normal form before table structures are created
-- Principles and normalization procedures to be written when redesigning and modifying databases
+- Principles and normalization procedures should be written when redesigning and modifying databases
 - ERD should be updated through the iterative process

 # Denormalization